-AOPA determines which above-threshold operations have "authorization" to operate.
+AOPA is provincial legislation that determines which above-threshold operations have "authorization" to operate.
 AOPA sets out the conditions for a CFO operating and obtaining a permit, including a few circumstances where the NRCB can cancel a permit.
 An MDP policy that purports to override AOPA's regulation on that point cannot be a valid land use provision; and therefore, I am precluded from considering this provision.
-Regardless, Falona Springs' CFO is currently in operation.
+Nevertheless, Paradise Dairy's CFO is not within these setbacks.

 Objective 11.6.6 states the County's support for "new residences where the residence is associated with a CFO within the Minimum Distance Separation of an existing CFO".

-I interpret this to be a requirement as relating to the development of residences near CFOs.
+I interpret this to be a requirement as relating to the development of residences near CFOs, not development of CFOs.
 The permitting of residences is within the municipality's jurisdiction.

-Objective 11.6.7 states that the County requires CFO applicants to "demonstrate that their development will not result in environmental impacts from their proposed operation" and may recommend to the NRCB that an "Environmental Impact Assessment" be submitted along with the application.
+Objective 11.6.7 states that the County requires CFO proponents to "demonstrate that their development will not result in environmental impacts from their proposed operation" and may recommend to the NRCB that an "Environmental Impact Assessment" be submitted along with the application.
 This is likely not a land use provision and the NRCB Board has guided approval officers to disregard requests for environmental impact assessments for being a "test or condition" (RFR 2008-02 Hutterian Brethren of Silver Springs, at page 4).
 Nevertheless, the County has made no such request for this application.
 Additionally, the proposed construction meets AOPA's environmental protection standards.

 Objective 11.6.8 states that the County "requests" the NRCB to include conditions in their decisions requiring CFO proponents to "enter into agreements with the County, which may include dust control, road use, and off-site levies...".
 The NRCB does not have direct responsibility for regulating road use.
-Section 18 of the Municipal Government Act gives municipalities/counties "direction, control and management" of all roads within their borders.
+Section 18 of the Municipal Government Act gives counties "direction, control and management" of all roads within their borders.
 In addition, municipalities have the knowledge, expertise, and jurisdiction to implement and enforce road use agreements.
 Nevertheless, the County has made no such request for this application.

-For these reasons, I conclude that the application is consistent with the land use provisions of the County of Wetaskiwin's MDP that I may consider.
+For the above reasons, I consider the application to be consistent with the land use provisions of the County of Wetaskiwin's MDP.
+The County's response to the application supports this conclusion.

-APPENDIX B: Exemption from water well setbacks
+APPENDIX B: Exemption from water well setback